To develop as effective readers, pupils should be taught to: -

 Within EYFS and KS1, children do two guided reading sessions a week.

 Within KS2, children do one guided reading session a week.

 At Holy Trinity, we see the value in individual reading, both supported and independent.

-Most children will be expected to work through the Oxford Reading Tree scheme as part of their individual reading, and Rigby books as part of their guided reading.
+Within EYFS and KS1, children will work through the ‘Floppy’s Phonics’ scheme as part of their individual and guided reading.
 However, a teacher and TA may feel that a child would benefit from a sideways move in reading material.
 This may be to work on a child’s decoding skills or to work on comprehension skills.

 Every classroom has a wide range of reading material available for all children.